LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 A resource is an optional argument to a ``RAJA::forall`` call.
 It is passed as the first argument when the forall is templated on the execution policy.
 When the execution policy is passed by value, the resource is passed as the second argument.
-This maintains the order of conditions that can be passed to a ``RAJA::forall`` call::
+This maintains the order of inputs that can be passed to a ``RAJA::forall`` call::

     RAJA::forall<ExecPol>(my_cuda_res, .... )